MILESTONES TO DATE

-Based on the success of this pilot, an additional pilot, funded by the Harold C. Schott Foundation, brings Explorer At Large to Cleveland and additional Columbus classrooms for SY2019-2020.
+Based on the success of this pilot, an additional pilot, funded by the Harold C. Schott Foundation, brings Explorer At Large to additional Columbus classrooms and expands the program into Cleveland schools for SY2019-2020.

 Early 2020 - Tony Keyes joins Explorer At Large as Vice President, Strategic Relationships, to focus on launching a campaign to bring Explorer At Large to Partner Cities outside Columbus, Ohio.
 Miami, Philadelphia, and Chicago are selected as XAL Partner Locations for 2021.